florisvb/alkali_flies_of_mono_lake/README.md

 ## Downloading the data

 ## Downloading the code
 All of the code is contained in this repository, but we depend on the repos listed above in "what you need to run our analysis".
-Git clone this repo.

 ## Making the data automatically accessible to the analysis
 We ran our analysis on several different computers, so to keep track of everything, we created a python package that points to the data and figure template locations.
 In order to run our analysis, you will need to add your machine and local paths to this repository.